bhaskar966/Election-Commission/README.md

 npm start
 ```

+## 7. Start another terminal

-# 7. Enter in the clint folder (sorry for the spelling mistake 😅)
+# 8. Enter in the clint folder (sorry for the spelling mistake 😅)

 > [!NOTE]
 > Make sure you're in command prompt/CMD.